Dubai Desert Tour

 Speed LimiterNoYes (typically 60-80 km/h)

-For a detailed comparison of what's available today, see our ultimate guide to Dubai dune buggy adventures.
+For a detailed comparison of what's available today, see our complete guide to Dubai dune buggy options.

 2-Seater vs 4-Seater: What Changed?